 The metropolitan city of Tokyo has amazing facts you’ll be blown away!
 Here it goes:

-- Cherry Blossom is an unofficial national flower that you’ll witness during the springs.
+- Cherry Blossom is an unofficial national flower that you’ll witness during the spring.

 - Tokyo was originally called Edo.